carpentries/instructor-training/07-design.md

 > Does this lesson accomplish what it sets out to achieve?
 > Does it contain too much?
 > Is the content on point with the learning objectives?
 {: .challenge}

+> ## Develop Learning Objectives
+>
+> In groups of 2-4,
+> choose one of the following topics
+> and develop learning objectives for a 10-minute introductory lesson on it.
+> Compare your learning objectives to those developed by other groups:
+> how easy or hard would it be for an independent observer
+> to determine whether your objectives or theirs had been achieved?
+>
+> *   The difference between velocity and momentum.
+> *   Volcanic, fold, and block mountain formation.
+> *   The gambler's fallacy in statistics.
+{: .challenge}

 > ## Summing Up